Julia-Tempering/Pigeons.jl/docs/src/output-off-memory.md

 each 1000-dimensional vector:

 ```@example offmemory
-# process the samples one by one, keeping only the first dimension
+# load the samples from disk one by one, keeping only the first dimension
 first_dim_of_each = Vector{Float64}()
 process_sample(pt) do chain, scan, sample # ordered as if we had an inner loop over scans
     # each sample here is a Vector{Float64} of length 1000